Itz-mehanth/MedBot/README.md

 # MedBot - Your Health Matters!
 ![My Image](https://raw.githubusercontent.com/Itz-mehanth/MedBot/refs/heads/main/banner.png)

 MedBot is a healthcare chatbot designed to offer personalized medical insights and support.
-With features that range from handling general & specific medical queries to summarizing complex medical reports and explaining them to users, MedBot empowers users to better understand their health.
+With features that range from handling medical queries and disease prediction to summarizing complex medical reports and explaining them to users, MedBot truly empowers users to better understand their health.

-It allows users to ask detailed questions about their reports and provides prognosis predictions based on symptoms, therefore helping hospitals allocate resources more effectively.
-It also helps users ask questions about their suggested prognosis and learn more about their ailments and symptoms.
+It allows users to ask detailed questions about their medical reports or read a simplified summary of it.
+It also provides a suggested prognosis (disease) prediction based on the symptoms the user faces, therefore helping hospitals allocate resources more effectively even before users arrive at the hospital.
+It helps users ask questions about their suggested prognosis and learn more about their ailments and symptoms through a user friendly chatbot.

 Whether you're looking to learn more about a disease or gain a clearer picture of your health, MedBot serves as a valuable tool for both patients and healthcare providers.

 Made with ❤️ by [Saipranav M](https://github.com/AvGeeky), [Mehanth T](https://github.com/Itz-mehanth), [Jaswanth Sridharan](https://github.com/jas2506), [Kushaal Shyam Potta](https://github.com/kushaalshyam).